Gohan: Voice actors

 Gohan is voiced in the original Japanese anime and all other media by Masako Nozawa.
 Nozawa, who also voices Goku, revealed that she did not know she would be playing Gohan until receiving the script on the day of recording his debut episode.
-Despite having to voice Gohan, Goku, Goten and Bardock, Nozawa claims she is able to instantly get into the respective character simply upon seeing their image.
+Despite having to voice Gohan, Goku, Goten, and Bardock, Nozawa claims she can instantly get into the respective characters simply upon seeing their image.

-In Funimation and Saban Entertainment initial 1996 English dub of Dragon Ball Z, Gohan is voiced by Saffron Henderson.
+In the Funimation and Saban Entertainment initial 1996 English dub of Dragon Ball Z, Gohan is voiced by Saffron Henderson.
 Henderson reprised her role in AB Group and Westwood Media's alternate dub for the UK and Canadian markets in 2000.
-Jillian Michaels replaced Henderson in the later part of the Cell arc, while his adult version is voiced by Brad Swaile.
-Henderson believed her experience playing Goku in Dragon Ball made it simple to develop Gohan's voice, though stressed performing as him was "tiring" due to the action of the series requiring louder volumes.
+Jillian Michaels replaced Henderson in the latter part of the Cell arc, while his adult version is voiced by Brad Swaile.
+Henderson believed her experience playing Goku in Dragon Ball made it simple to develop Gohan's voice, though she stressed performing as him was "tiring" due to the action of the series requiring louder volumes.
 She also remembered scheduling conflicts thanks to her wedding, setting the stage for the studio to audition other voice actors for the part of Gohan, and being disappointed at the role being recast.